-- To bring together ALL extant data on the Latino populations of the United States from a variety of different sources.
+- To gather all extant data on the Latino populations of the United States from a variety of different sources.

 - To create, and constantly update, an interactive internet site which will make these freely and easily accessible.